kptdev/kpt/site/book/README.md

 - [Chapter 5] guides you through developing custom functions.
 - [Chapter 6] covers how to deploy a package to a Kubernetes cluster.
 - [Chapter 7] covers effective customizations techniques.
+- [Chapter 8] covers package orchestration concepts and support in kpt toolchain.

 Let's get started!